Connect to OLAP data and apply a formula

 Next, right-click over one of the formula bars on the chart.

 If you right-click over the chart and click Data Analysis Panel, you'll see that the formula result has been added as a second measure which is now part of this metric set.
-You can remove the formula result if desired by clicking its delete icon on the right.
+You can remove the formula result if desired by clicking its x icon on the right.

 3.4.
 Adding a formula from the Data Analysis Panel